franzos/private-ethereum-network-besu/README.md

 There's a couple of things to be aware:

-- The `grayGlacierBlock` is the latest Ethereum milestone block.
-Replace it with whatever milestone to start with; Usually it's best to stick to the latest from [here](https://besu.hyperledger.org/23.7.2/public-networks/reference/genesis-items#milestone-blocks).
+- The `cancunBlock` is the latest Ethereum milestone block, but I've had trouble with it (RPC errors like `ChainId not supported`), and reverted to `londonBlock`.
+Replace it with whatever milestone to start with; Usually it's best to stick to the latest from [here](https://besu.hyperledger.org/23.7.2/public-networks/reference/genesis-items#milestone-blocks) or [here](https://github.com/ethereum/execution-specs#ethereum-protocol-releases).
 - Blockhain nodes count: The minimum is currently 5 + bootnode

 Create the file structure for nodes: